weishiuchang/writeups/onprem-istio/README.md

 # k3d get-kubeconfig
 ```

-* I like [MetalLB](https://github.com/metallb/metallb), and it does lend a certain sense of realism and familiarity to what I should see for an on-prem installation, so with that flimsy logic I went ahead and disabled the deployment of the k3s built-in lb with '--no-deploy=servicelb'
+* I like [MetalLB](https://github.com/metallb/metallb), and it does lend a certain sense of realism and familiarity to what I should see for an on-prem installation, so with that flimsy logic I went ahead and disabled the deployment of the k3s built-in loadbalancer with '--no-deploy=servicelb'
-* Since I will be using Istio as the Ingress Controller, disabling the built-in Traefik is also just as straightforward with '--no-deploy=traefik'
+* Since I will be using Istio as the Ingress Controller, disabling the built-in [Traefik](https://github.com/containous/traefik) is also just as straightforward with '--no-deploy=traefik'

 ```bash
 # cat > ./metallb-values <<EOF